-KNCH’s Orange County office, located in Irvine, is the firm’s headquarters, and is managed by firm founder Keith Koeller and partner William Haluck.
-Also working primarily out of the firm’s Irvine office are partners Edward Schmitt, Mark Newcomb, Robert Fisher, Erik Musurlian, Christopher Grossi, Maria Pleše, Tracy Hughes, Douglas Koeller, Ryan Antes, Zachery Schwartz and Megan Barnett are all partners within the Orange County office.
+KNCH’s Orange County office, located in Irvine, is the firm’s headquarters, and is managed by Mark Newcomb.
+Also working primarily out of the firm’s Irvine office are partners Edward Schmitt, Robert Fisher, Erik Musurlian, Christopher Grossi, Maria Pleše, Tracy Hughes, Douglas Koeller, Ryan Antes, Zachery Schwartz, Megan Barnett and Alana Zech.

 In 1988, San Diego hosted its first Super Bowl and America’s Cup Yacht race.
 El Cajon’s Greg Louganis also won his fifth Olympic diving medal.

 After the firm’ founding, KNCH’s second office in San Diego was opened in response to a growing and significant rise of construction defect litigation in the area.
 As the firm grew, William Nebeker moved from Arizona in 1987 to manage the San Diego team.
 Robert Carlson joined the San Diego team in 1990.
 The San Diego office is currently managed by partner Robert Carlson.
 Partners Jay Bulger, Julia Bergstrom, Fort Zackary, Michael Zech, Sarah Long, Andre Robin and Scott Davis are also based within the San Diego office.

 William Nebeker and the Phoenix team have achieved trial success in the largest construction defect cases to proceed to verdict in Maricopa County.